mattiacenedese/mattiacenedese.github.io/_posts/2022-02-15-NatureCommPaper.markdown

 This research is also featured in this ETH Zurich [press release](https://ethz.ch/en/news-and-events/eth-news/news/2022/02/predicting-complex-dynamics-from-data.html).

-*Nature Communications* selects our work as a *Feature Article* in the area of [Applied physics and mathematics] (https://www.nature.com/collections/hjhbgijcei).
+*Nature Communications* selects our work as a *Feature Article* in the area of [Applied physics and mathematics](https://www.nature.com/collections/hjhbgijcei).